parkinsons-toolkit/app-content/pages-content/research.md

 Before taking part in a study, a researcher will make sure that you have been told all about the study.
 You will also have the chance to ask questions.
 You will then be asked to sign a consent form.
 This shows that anyone taking part in research has completed informed consent, understands the purpose, benefits, and potential risks of taking part in the study, and has agreed to take part.

-For a list of helpful questions you can ask researchers to help you better understand the study, see the National Institute for Health Research's (NIHR) [Be Part of Research](https://bepartofresearch.nihr.ac.uk/) site.
+For a list of helpful questions you can ask researchers to help you better understand the study, see the <a href="https://bepartofresearch.nihr.ac.uk/" class="external-link" target="_blank" rel="noopener noreferrer">National Institute for Health Research's (NIHR) 'Be Part of Research'</a> site.

 Although most research relies on volunteers, and people are not paid to take part, studies will often be able to cover your expenses (i.e. the cost of travelling to the place of research).
 The research can also sometimes take place in your own home, but this will depend on the type of study.
 The study team will be able to tell you how this will be managed for their study.